UBC-STAT/stat-406/syllabus.md

 lines, simply copy the correct lines into your file.
 That's it.
 These are simple and worth 1 point each up to a maximum of 20 points.

-**Worksheets** are more thorough.
+**Labs** are more thorough.
 They typically have a few questions for you to answer or code to implement.
-These will often be done _during class_ or _lab_ periods.
+These will often be done _during class_ periods.
 But you can do them on your own as well.
 These are worth 2 points each up to a maximum of 20 points.

 **Rules** To get all 15%, you need to accumulate 30 total points during the semester.
-This can be done in any combination of reading check points and worksheets (respecting the limit).
+This can be done in any combination of worksheet points and labs (respecting the limit).
 Of course you can (and should!) do more, but this isn't required.
 You may submit up to 5 points at a time in a pull request and you may submit only 5 points per week.
 In your PR, there must be as many commits as points.
-So a PR with 2 reading checks and 1 worksheet should have at least 4 commits (probably one for each check and 2 for the worksheet).
+So a PR with 2 worksheets and 1 lab should have at least 4 commits (probably one for each worksheet and 2 for the lab).
 This will be lightly enforced initially.
 The last day to open a PR is December 5.

-**Marking** Reading checks get 1 if correct and 0 otherwise.
+**Marking** Worksheets get 1 if correct and 0 otherwise.
 If you get 0, you can't resubmit this check (but you can submit others).
-Worksheets get 2 points when correct.
+Labs get 2 points when correct.
 Sometimes the graders will ask for changes in their PR review.
-If they do, implement the corrections, make another commit, and re-request the review.
+If they do, implement the corrections, make another commit, push, and re-request the review.
 Once correct, you receive 2 points.
 Only one additional review will be allowed per submission.
-If egregious errors remain (in the opinion of the grader) then you will not receive credit (but you can submit another worksheet).
+If egregious errors remain (in the opinion of the grader) then you will not receive credit (but you can submit another labs).
 The overriding theme here is "if you put in the effort, you'll get all the points."